APoodle/-kaggle-input-fide-google-efficiency-chess-ai-challenge/README.md

 - 64KiB compressed submission size limit
 * This may be later changed from Simple delay to increment (which does bank unused time) ** RAM constraint is not exact.
 Expect an update which more strongly enforces this limit.

+## Journey

+Day 1: Followed the tutorial on how to make a chess bot, I am now in complete uncharted territory for me so the next step would be to read other solutions and see how to make a better bot.
+Might need to look at Chessnut